consensus-shipyard/ipc-libs/README.md

 $  ./bin/ipc-infra/mine-subnet.sh 84711d67cf162e30747c4525d69728c4dea8c6b4b35cd89f6d0947fee14bf908
 ```

-> TODO: The mining process is currently run in the foreground in interactive mode.
-Update infra scripts so they can be run detached and the logs are directed to a file.
+The mining process is currently run in the foreground in interactive mode.
+Consider using `nohup ./bin/ipc-infra/mine-subnet.sh` or tmux to run the process in the background and redirect the logs to some file.

 #### Changing subnet validator network address
 It may be the case that while joining the subnet, you didn't set the multiaddress for your validator correctly and you need to update it.
 You'll realize that the network address of your validator is not configured correctly, because your agent throws an error when trying to connect to your subnet node, or starting the validator in your subnet throws a network-related error.